Saummmm/PriorityQueue/README.md

 # PriorityQueue

-Hospital patient reservation system model using a priority queue
+Hospital patient reservation system model using a priority queue with a linked positional list